aperullo/dockerization/readme.md

   db-net:
 ```

-When connected by a network containers contact each other using their service name; in our case *sample-service* will need to know it can reach our database service by using `sample-db`, so that it sends requests to `http://sample-db:6379`.
+When connected by a network, containers contact each other using their service name; in our case *sample-service* will need to know it can reach our database service by using `sample-db`, so that it sends requests to `http://sample-db:6379`.
 We will need to change a few things to achieve this.

 *NOTE: for the reason, service names should be dash-seperated, not underscore; underscores are not valid url chars.*